mlanser/f451-common/README.md

 $ ui_demo -h
 ```

 You can also also adjust the settings in the `ui_demo_settings.toml` file.
-For example, if you change the `WAIT` setting to some value greater that 1, then the UI will display a 'Waiting for sensor' progress bar.
+For example, if you change the `WAIT` setting to some value greater than 1, then the UI will display a 'Waiting for sensor' progress bar.
 This allows us to handle scenarios where we need to wait between sensor read (e.g. waiting between running speed tests, etc.).

 ```toml
 # File: ui_demo_settings.toml